nextcloud/all-in-one/.github/ISSUE_TEMPLATE/Bug_report.md

 ---

 <!---
 For issues with Collabora or Talk, make sure to follow https://github.com/nextcloud/all-in-one/discussions/1358.
-It may already resolve your issue and/or makes it easier to help you.
+It may already resolve your issue and makes it easier to help you.
 --->

 <!--- Please fill out the whole template below -->